 Number of people

-There are a few constraints involved when choosing any layout for a motorhome.
+There are a few constraints involved when selecting any layout for a motorhome.
 Budget, driving licence restrictions, physical size and the most important element, how many people will use the motorhome.

 Daytime vs nighttime